usnistgov/SOFA/Strength_of_Function_Overview.md

 With these factors taken into consideration, the proposed strength equation is based on isolating the quantifiable aspects of these biometric technologies for a measure of inherent strength.
 The variables for the strength equation are covered in this document and include:

 - **FMR and FNMR** - FMR is the probability of a false match occurring during the comparison phase, and likewise, FNMR is the probability of false non-match occurring during the comparison phase.
-The relevant error rate depends upon the attack scenario, as will be discussed below (the relationship between these errors will be described in the following section).
+The relevant error rate depends upon the attack scenario, as will be discussed below.
+(The relationship between these errors will be described in the following section).
 - **PADER** - The probability of a successful presentation attack during presentation of the biometric sample.
 - **Effort** - In addition to FMR and PADER, the strength equation includes Effort to account for the combination of time, knowledge, resources, and potential consequences tied to conducting an attack.